top of page

 If you are lucky like I am, with loving parents who are good people, then it’s relatively easy to work through your trauma.
 The first step is to remind yourself that they did the best they could with the tools they had (whilst managing their own trauma, realised or not).
 After that comes awareness, understanding, and forgiveness.
 From forgiveness, you then have the opportunity to take responsibility for our own actions by stopping passing trauma onto the next generation.
 One tool to help you do that is reframing - a technique used in Cognitive Behavioural Therapy (CBT).

 Tools: At the end of this article, I share a powerful reframing exercise recommended to me by my therapist.
-I found it so useful that I built it into The Happiness Flywheel 3-Step Program.
+I found it so useful that I built it into Your Happiness Flywheel.

 3. Your Inner Critic:

-One way to view my brother’s death is that he lost his battle with his inner critic — unable to find a way to "welcome it in for tea."
-Instead, over the years his inner critic grew into a monster, relentlessly judging him and telling him that he wasn’t good enough, that he was weak, flawed, and a failure.
-I believe that if Ben had better understood his inner critic and other subpersonalities, he could have been happier, healthier, and quite possibly still with us today.
+I believe that if my brother had better understood his inner critic and other subpersonality types, he could have been happier, healthier, and quite possibly still with us today.
 With that in mind, let’s explore this important psychological concept to help us begin "inviting our inner critics in for tea."

 Excerpt from ‘Embracing Your Inner Critic: Turning Self-Criticism into a Creative Asset’ by Hal Stone Ph.D. and Sidra Stone, Ph.D.
 1993.
 HarperCollins: